canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

    .. group-tab:: Using console

     Now, create the self-managed node in Oracle Cloud by navigating to :guilabel:`Compute` > :guilabel:`Instance` and select :guilabel:`Create Instance`.
-Next, select :guilabel:`Change Image` and select :guilabel:`My Images`, then select the Ubuntu image you recently registered.
+Next, select :guilabel:`Change Image` > :guilabel:`My Images`, and then select the Ubuntu image you recently registered.

-    Setup the cloud-init for the instance by selecting :guilabel:`Show advanced options`, then select :guilabel:`Paste cloud-init script`, and then paste your completed cloud-init script (the one saved in ``user-data.yaml``).
+    Setup the cloud-init for the instance by selecting :guilabel:`Show advanced options` > :guilabel:`Paste cloud-init script`, and then paste your completed cloud-init script (the one saved in ``user-data.yaml``).

     Lastly, select :guilabel:`Create` and wait for your instance to be provisioned.